Depressed over your job search? There are many ways to get help.

 - Don’t just “suffer it”; please realize that you have a right to feel serene and content, and nobody benefits from your feeling down.

-- Share your experience with others, with your friends and family, with a local support group, or online.
+- Share your experience with others, with your friends and family (tell them how they can help), with a local support group, or online.

 - Visit a counselor; sometimes just one or two visits can make quite a difference.